Kitware/SMQTK/docs/release_notes/since-last-release.md

   * Added function for asynchronously computing LSH codes for some number of input descriptor elements.

+Tools / Scripts

+  * Added CLI script for hash code generation and output to file.
+This script is primarilly for support of LSHNearestNeighborsIndex live-reload functionality.

 Utilities

   * Added helper wrapper for generalized asynchronous function mapping to an